 The costs of the projects are shown in Table 10.
 The sources of funds in the urban renewal column are tax increment revenues.
 There will be other funding sources sought to leverage urban renewal funds.
-These sources include city of Milwaukie general funds, system development funds, state funding, or other sources of funding the City may identify, including private developer contributions.
+These sources include City of Milwaukie general funds, system development funds, state funding, or other sources of funding the City may identify, including private developer contributions.

 The allocations are the best estimates of expenditures at the time of preparation of the urban renewal plan.
 The Redevelopment Commission will be able to review the allocations on an annual basis when they prepare the budget.
-The numbers are in constant dollars, or the dollars including future inflation.
+The numbers are in constant dollars, or dollars that do not include future inflation.
 The inflation adjustment was 3% annually.
+The table shows \$77 million of project costs and \$57.8 million of those costs funded through tax increment revenues.
+The \$57.8 million equates to \$92.5 million in nominal (inflated) dollars, the maximum indebtedness amount.